 Implementing a new proposal software tool such as BOEMax for your proposal teams?
 Having a software implementation plan in place helps to ensure you take full advantage of the tool’s functionality to improve your proposal process.
 The software should support your proposal process and help your proposal teams create quality cost estimate data easier and faster.

 A software implementation strategic plan and a task list or schedule with defined resource requirements helps you focus on end objectives, set priorities, and identify risks so you are prepared to handle issues that may surface.
 A primary consideration should be the impact on the proposal teams.
-When people don’t know how to use the software or become frustrated and resort to how they have done things in the past, you have lost the benefit of implementing the new software tool.
+When people don’t know how to use proposal writing software or become frustrated and resort to how they have done things in the past, you have lost the benefit of implementing the new software tool.

 Where to Start

 Your internal resources should have an in-depth understanding of your business needs, process, and systems.
-The software vendor will rely on these people to help them configure the software to align with your business environment.
+The software vendor will rely on these people to help them configure the bidding software to align with your business environment.
 This can range from simple software configuration settings to more complex data architecture design.
 This can include creating user defined fields or codes, setting up core base data such as calendars and rates, importing source data from other systems to build up the basis of estimate database, establishing a variety of templates, setting up data maps to enable functions such as cost and schedule integration, and creating custom data views or reports.

 A common best practice is to select a candidate proposal so you can work through the software learning curve.
-That way you can figure out the best configuration for your business environment, verify functionality, and identify where the software could help streamline your current proposal process.
+That way you can figure out the best configuration for your business environment, verify functionality, and identify where basis of estimate software could help streamline your current proposal process.
 What would help your proposal teams save time or improve the quality of the data?
 What would help increase management visibility and control?

 Identify Opportunities to Improve Your Proposal Process

-New software tools are often purchased under the assumption they will magically fix issues with the proposal process.
+New proposal software tools are often purchased under the assumption they will magically fix issues with the proposal process.
 Not true.
 You will need to do your homework to determine how you can take advantage of software functionality to address the business issues that caused you to look for a software solution in the first place.

 Example 1 business issue: the proposal teams can’t easily access historical estimate and actual cost data or common bills of material (BOMs) they can use to substantiate their cost estimates.

-This is where tools such as BOEMax can help.
+This is where proposal software tools such as BOEMax can help.
 You can take advantage of the Process Library function to create process templates of common tasks with resource requirements and labor hour or direct cost details.
 You can easily import data from other systems to build up these templates proposal teams can search and copy into their projects.
 Or, you can create a master part and component list that proposal teams can select from to create their proposal specific BOMs.
 As the proposal teams create their cost estimates over time and enter their basis of estimate rationale in the database, this automatically creates additional useful source data proposal teams can search and copy.